pcarbo/genetic-data-analysis-rcc-1/episodes/02-pca.md

 In this next code block, we load the PCA results into R.

-In R, these are the steps to plot PCs 1 and 2:

 ```R
 # Load the "plotpca" function and other useful functions.
 library(ggplot2)